matz/streem/README.md

 # Note

-Streem is still under design stage.
+Streem is still in the design stage.
 It's not working yet.
 Stay tuned.

 # How to compile